 Effective Annual Planning: A Proper Mix of Goals, Incentives & Forecasts

-Prepare for next year now by setting proper goals of fewer, more lucrative clients that will help you selectively shape your client base.
+Prepare for the next year now by setting proper goals of fewer, more lucrative clients that will help you selectively shape your client base.
 Make sure to align any business development incentives to support these goals, ensuring they apply only to new clients that meet your minimum level of engagement.
 And finally, replace your weighted forecasts with more common-sense measurements of qualified late-stage opportunities and the lead generation activities you need to undertake to generate such opportunities.

 Follow the three simple steps above in your business development planning for the year and your business development efforts will become more manageable, you’ll build a more lucrative firm, and as David C. Baker reminds us, you’re likely to live longer.